Vishal-Krishna-Kumar/BRaTS-attention-Tumor-Segmentation-UNet-/README.md

 # 3D Attention UNet for Brain Tumor Segmentation and Survival Prediction

-This repository contains the official implementation of the paper: **"Brain Tumor Segmentation and Survival Prediction using 3D Attention UNet"** ([preprint](https://arxiv.org/pdf/2104.00985.pdf)).
+This repository contains the official implementation of the paper: **"Brain Tumor Segmentation and Survival Prediction using 3D Attention UNet "** .

 The project provides a deep learning framework for **3D brain tumor segmentation** from MRI scans, leveraging attention mechanisms to improve model focus and segmentation accuracy.